If you’re one of the two billion-plus people with an Android smartphone, you need to be using a VPN.

-Your ISP, carrier, government and total strangers can all be monitoring you, and public WiFi hotspots can be dangerous.
+Without a VPN, your ISP, carrier, government, and total strangers can all be monitoring you online.

-Our top VPN picks for Android are sure to keep you protected, safe, and private while browsing, messaging, gaming, and more.
+But don’t worry.
+The best Android VPNs will keep you safe and private while browsing, messaging, gaming, and more.

-The Most Important Factors When We Review a VPN for Android
+The Most Important Factors We Look for in a VPN for Android

-- Works with Netflix and other popular streaming sites
+- Works with Netflix & other popular streaming sites

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

-Read More Information on Our Top 5 Best VPN Services for Android
+See More Information on the 5 Best VPN Apps for Android

 What’s the Best VPN for Android?